Because We Want You Around for Those Special Moments

 You may qualify for a lung cancer screening test (chest CT scan) if you are:

-• Have a 20 pack-year smoking history, which means you have smoked about 1 pack of cigarettes a day for 20 years or about 2 packs of cigarettes a day for 10 years.
+• Smoke or (used to smoke) at least one pack of cigarettes a day for 20 years, or 2 packs of cigarettes a day for 10 years and,

-• Currently smoke or have stopped smoking within the past 15 years.
+• Currently smoke or have stopped smoking within the past 15 years.1

 Refer friends and family into the study!

-Do you have friends or family members that have a smoking history?
+Do you have friends or family members that smoke or previously smoked?
 Please encourage them to speak with their local medical doctors to learn more about lung cancer screening test (chest CT scan).

 Frequently asked questions